Highway 20 and Memorial Trail Roundabout

 Love this and agree it’s a great solution for this intersection.
 Wondering if there are plans for Memorial/50th Street?

-Melanie Pedersen asked 12 months ago
+Melanie Pedersen asked over 1 year ago

 Hi there!
 Thank you for taking the time to ask a question!
 Since this doesn't relate directly to the project, it would be great to submit this directly on our contact page.
 We'll be able to answer you right away, and it allows us to keep questions and answers directly related to the project here.